jsince/tiller-roi/WORKFLOW.md

 - **Commit often:** Make small, focused commits with clear messages
 - **Check deployment:** Visit the Actions tab on GitHub to see deployment status
 - **Rollback if needed:** If something breaks, you can revert commits or change the Pages source branch
+- **SSH Authentication:** This repository uses SSH keys for secure authentication.
+No passwords or tokens needed!

 ---